Secure Anonymous Conferencing in Quantum Networks

-In contrast to previously-proposed anonymous protocols based on multipartite entanglement \cite{Wehner2005,lipinska_anonymous_2018,Brassard2007,unnikrishnan_anonymity_2019,yang_examining_2020,acka_old,ACKA}, ours are notably more practical and implementable with present-day technology.
-In fact, our protocols are robust against noise affecting the distributed states, as they incorporate the classical post-processing steps typical of quantum key distribution (QKD) while maintaining anonymity.
-Hence, they are the first anonymous communication protocols that guarantee security and anonymity in the presence of a noisy untrusted source.
-At the same time, the verification of the entangled states prepared by the source is efficient and technologically less demanding than in previous anonymous communication schemes \cite{Brassard2007,unnikrishnan_anonymity_2019,yang_examining_2020,acka_old,ACKA}.
-Indeed, in our protocols the source verification consumes only a small fraction of entangled states and only requires local measurements, whereas in previous schemes it must be performed in the vast majority of the protocol rounds and additionally requires quantum memories.

-Both our ACKA and fully-ACKA protocols exploit the multipartite entanglement of Greenberger–Horne–Zeilinger (GHZ) states shared by the $n$ parties in the network.
-To assess the protocols' performance and the usefulness of multipartite entanglement, we introduce two multiparty generalizations of the Anonymous Message Transmission protocol \cite{Broadbent2007}.
-The generalized protocols achieve the same functionalities of ACKA and fully-ACKA, respectively, while exclusively relying on bipartite entanglement --in the form of Bell pairs-- shared between every pair of parties.
+To benchmark the performance of our GHZ-based protocols, we introduce two multiparty generalizations of the Anonymous Message Transmission protocol \cite{Broadbent2007}.
+The protocol in \cite{Broadbent2007} allows two parties to anonymously send classical messages in a network with dishonest parties, by employing bipartite private authenticated channels between every pair of parties.
+Such channels can be established beforehand by distributing Bell pairs and running pairwise QKD protocols.
+Our multiparty generalizations of the protocol in \cite{Broadbent2007}, named bACKA and bifully-ACKA, achieve the same functionalities of ACKA and fully-ACKA, respectively, while exclusively relying on bipartite entanglement (Bell pairs) shared between every pair of parties.